Master of Leadership Development (MLD)

 In order to meet the needs of our diverse student body we have two convenient start dates and meeting places.

-- August: One weekend every other month, at the Independent Colleges of Indiana building in Indianapolis.
+- August: One weekend every other month.

 - February: One weekend every other month, on the campus of Saint Mary-of-the-Woods College, located 5 miles from Terre Haute, Indiana.